Who We Are

 Respiratory Epidemiology and Clinical Research Unit (RECRU)

 Respiratory Division at McGill University, Department of Medicine

 Department of Critical Care Medicine at McGill University

 Our Faculty and Associate Members

-As a result, our members hold primary appointments and cross-appointments in the Departments of Medicine, Critical Care, Pediatrics, Physiology, Genetics, Pathology, Microbiology & Immunology, Biomedical Engineering, Neurology, and Pharmacology.
-The Meakins form the largest component of the Translational Research in Respiratory Diseases Program (RESP) of the RI-MUHC.
-The RI-MUHC is funded through the McGill University Health Centre (MUHC) and the Fonds de recherche du Québec – Santé (FRQ-S).
+As a result, our members hold primary appointments and cross-appointments in several departments.
+These include Medicine, Critical Care, Pediatrics, Physiology, Genetics, Pathology, Microbiology & Immunology, Biomedical Engineering, Neurology, and Pharmacology.
+The Meakins faculty form the largest component of the Translational Research in Respiratory Diseases Program (RESP) of the RI-MUHC, which is funded through the MUHC and the Fonds de recherche du Québec – Santé.

 History of the Meakins-Christie Laboratories

 The Meakins-Christie Laboratories opened officially in August 1972.
 Unofficially, it was in operation long before then in the tightly-knit group of scientists, clinicians and academics who came together at the Royal Victoria Hospital in the late 1950s and early 1960s.
 This institution evolved from the join cardiopulmonary laboratory into a leading respiratory research centre that welcomed academic freedom, originality and creativity.

 Published in Physiological Basis of Respiratory Disease, Q Hamid, J Shannon, and JG Martin, eds, BC Decker Inc, Hamilton, Ontario, 2005.
 “The first quarter of the twentieth century marks the beginning of the history of the Meakins-Christie Laboratories for Respiratory Research.”